-Statement of use: Neapco Holdings, LLC has reported in accordance with the GRI Standards for the period January 1, 2021 to December 31, 2021 GRI 1 used: GRI 1: Foundation 2021 Applicable GRI Sector Standard(s)
+Statement of use: Neapco Holdings, LLC has reported in accordance with the GRI Standards for the period January 1, 2021 to December 31, 2021 GRI 1 used: GRI 1: Foundation 2021

+Applicable GRI Sector Standard(s)

-Gene General Disclosures GRI 2: General Disclosures 2021 2-1 Organizational details The organization shall: a. report its legal name; b. report its nature of ownership and legal form; c. report the location of its headquarters; d. report its countries of operation Legal name: Neapco Holdings, LLC Privately-Held 38900 Hills Tech Dr, Farmington Hills, MI 48331 Countries of operation: USA, Germany, Poland, Turkey, China, Mexico 2-2 Entities included in the organization's sustainability reporting The organization shall: a. list all its entities included in its sustainability reporting; b. if the organization has audited consolidated financial statements or financial information filed on public record, specify the differences between the list of entities included in its financial reporting and the list included in its sustainability reporting; c. if the organization consists of multiple entities, explain the approach used for consolidating the information, including: i. whether the approach involves adjustments to information for minority interests; ii. how the approach takes into account mergers, acquisitions, and disposal of entities or parts of entities; iii. whether and how the approach differs across the disclosures in this Standard and across material topics. a.
+GRI 2: General Disclosures 2021 2-1 Organizational details The organization shall: a. report its legal name; b. report its nature of ownership and legal form; c. report the location of its headquarters; d. report its countries of operation Legal name: Neapco Holdings, LLC Privately-Held 38900 Hills Tech Dr, Farmington Hills, MI 48331 Countries of operation: USA, Germany, Poland, Turkey, China, Mexico 2-2 Entities included in the organization's sustainability reporting The organization shall: a. list all its entities included in its sustainability reporting; b. if the organization has audited consolidated financial statements or financial information filed on public record, specify the differences between the list of entities included in its financial reporting and the list included in its sustainability reporting; c. if the organization consists of multiple entities, explain the approach used for consolidating the information, including: i. whether the approach involves adjustments to information for minority interests; ii. how the approach takes into account mergers, acquisitions, and disposal of entities or parts of entities; iii. whether and how the approach differs across the disclosures in this Standard and across material topics. a.
 Neapco Holdings, LLC b.
 Audited consolidated financial statements and other financial information is not filed on public record due to Neapco being a privately-held organization. c.
 All entities of Neapco Holdings were included in this report. ii.
-There were no mergers, acquisitions, or disposals of entities or parts of entities in the reporting year. iii.
-The approach is consistent across all disclosures and material topics.
-2-3 Reporting period, frequency and contact point The organization shall: a. specify the reporting period for, and the frequency of, its sustainability reporting; b. specify the reporting period for its financial reporting and, if it does not align with the period for its sustainability reporting, explain the reason for this; c. report the publication date of the report or reported information; d. specify the contact point for questions about the report or reported information Reporting period: January 1, 2021 to December 31, 2021 Frequency of reporting: Annually Report publication date Contact point for any questions 2-4 Restatements of information The organization shall: a. report restatements of information made from previous reporting periods and explain: i. the reasons for the restatements; ii. the effect of the restatements.
-Greenhouse gas emissions disclosed in this report differ from those reported to CDP historically for Neapco Holdings, LLC due the use of a more reputable methodology for calculations moving forward.
+There were no mergers, acquisitions, or disposals o entities or parts of entities in the reporting year. iii.
+The approach is consistent across all disclosures ar material topics.
+2-3 Reporting period, frequency and contact point The organization shall: a. specify the reporting period for, and the frequency of, its sustainability reporting; b. specify the reporting period for its financial reporting and, if it does not align with the period for its sustainability reporting, explain the reason for this; c. report the publication date of the report or reported information; d. specify the contact point for questions about the report or reported information Reporting period: January 1, 2021 to December 31, 2021 Frequency of reporting: Annually Report publication date: 12/1/22 Contact point for any questions: marketing@neapco.com 2-4 Restatements of information The organization shall: a. report restatements of information made from previous reporting periods and explain: i. the reasons for the restatements; ii. the effect of the restatements.
+Greenhouse gas emissions disclosed in this report differ from those reported to CDP historically for Neapco Holdings, LLC due the use of a more reputable methodolo for calculations moving forward.
 2-5 External assurance The organization shall: a. describe its policy and practice for seeking external assurance, including whether and how the highest governance body and senior executives are involved; b. if the organization's sustainability reporting has been externally assured: i. provide a link or reference to the external assurance report(s) or assurance statement(s); ii. describe what has been assured and on what basis, including the assurance standards used, the level of assurance obtained, and any limitations of the assurance process; iii. describe the relationship between the organization and the assurance provider.
-Neapco Holdings, LLC
+In all material aspects, Neapco has adhered to the AA1000A v3 2018 standard and has prepared this report to support a Moderate level of assurance for reliable and quality performance data for the year ending 31 December 2021.
+Neapco AA 1000 Assurance Letter 2022.pdf